dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # 👬 Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-See also the list of contributors who participated in this project.

 # :octocat: Versioning

-We use [SemVer](http://semver.org/) for versioning.
+I am using [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/julianotech/JPianoTiles/tags).

 # :video_game: About Juliano

 Juliano is a passionate person who believe that work is a place where you can innovate and have fun.

-A talented DBA and System Administrator who have stated to build mobile applications, share ideas and change the world.
+A talented DBA and System Administrator who have start to code.

 I am also love open-source software and I give back to the community as much as I can.